 Editors note (by Doug Peterson, Head of R+D at Digital Transitions)

 The Phase One iXH 150MP (both color and Achromatic versions) and Phase One 72mm Mk II are now available for order.
 DT does not rely on manufacturers specifications, and insists on doing our own real-world testing.
-Last year we acquired Pixel Acuity, now the service arm of Digital Transitions; they have experience digitizing literally millions of real-world items across a huge variety of museums, archives, libraries, and individuals.
+Last year we acquired DT Heritage, now the service arm of Digital Transitions; they have experience digitizing literally millions of real-world items across a huge variety of museums, archives, libraries, and individuals.
 Who better to see how this new camera and lens perform under realistic production conditions?

 Testing can often involve fancy charts that cost thousands of dollars, but sometimes it is easier to start with a more familiar item like a $20 bill.
 My approach to testing is borrowed from my approach to normal production: be thorough but be practical.
 That comes through in the first test I ran: the Tented Bill Test.